 A few years ago, Benxi vanished in smog.
 Now, the old steel capital of China can breathe again.
-Implementing an advanced district heating system in corporation with Danfoss has reduced annual coal use by 26,500 tons and Benxi has become a model city for excess heat utilization.
+Implementing an advanced district heating system in corporation with Danfoss has significantly reduced the usage of coal and Benxi has become a model city for excess heat utilization.

 40 years ago, environmental experts from the UN discovered that a city in northern China had disappeared from satellite photos.